RAVING-Informatics/BioinformaticsMasterclass/Introduction.md

 We're logging in to our virtual machine (Nimbus) hosted by Pawsey @ Curtin.

-Save the private key file to your desktop or somewhere convienient
+Save the private key file to your desktop or somewhere convenient

 ### **Windows users**
 1. Open MobaXterm